lakikishorsubba/rails_api/README.md

 ## Account registration(invite only)
 - User cannot log in right after signup.
 - User must first send a registration request.
-- An Admin can reviews requests and approves/denies.
+- An Admin can review requests and approve/deny.
 - Only approved users can log in successfully.

 ## login